cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-connector.md

 * `--client_id=<id>`

-  Provided Client ID identifies Secure Session transport keys for handshake with AcraServer/AcraTranslator and will be sent to AcraServer/AcraTranslator as identifier of encryption keys
+  Provided Client ID identifies Secure Session transport keys for handshake with AcraServer/AcraTranslator and will be sent to AcraServer/AcraTranslator as identifier of encryption keys.

 * `--user_check_disable`

-  Disable checking that connections from app running from another user
+  Disable checking that connections from app running from another user.

 * `--mode`

   Expected mode of connection.
   * `AcraServer` - (default) mode switch AcraConnector to work with `AcraServer`.
   * `AcraTranslator` - mode switch AcraConnector to work with `AcraTranslator`.

 Following table describes flags that work only in appropriate mode: